County childcare costs · DOL NDCP 2022

 $5,774 a year for center-based infant care - 9.6% of the local median income, against a national average of $9,592.

-Center-based infant care in Jasper County, SC costs $5,774/year, while family childcare is $6,905/year, according to the U.S. Department of Labor National Database of Childcare Prices.
-This represents 9.6% of the median household income — exceeding the HHS 7% affordability threshold.
+The going rate for center-based infant care in Jasper County, SC is $5,774/year, while family childcare is $6,905/year, according to the U.S. Department of Labor National Database of Childcare Prices.
+This represents 9.6% of the median household income - exceeding the HHS 7% affordability threshold.
 Toddler care at a center costs $5,774/year, and preschool-age care is $6,294/year.
-This page shows all available care types, age groups, affordability analysis, and year-over-year cost trends for Jasper County, SC, SC.

 $5,774